Find the value of antique clocks

 Obviously, the better the condition of the clock, the more valuable it will be.
 Aside from keeping the movement clean, well-oiled, and operating, however, it’s better not to try to fix a piece: An unrestored or unaltered clock often fetches a better price, even if it looks worn or shabby (that originality thing, again).

 Collectors expect old clocks to look used – it proves they were useful, and loved.
 Keep clocks well-dusted and far away from fire or heat.
 Keep it running.
 Try to wind it fully every day or week depending on the type, at the same time.
 Since collectors like their pieces alive and ticking, it’s worth paying a professional to get a towork.

 HOW TO FIND A CLOCK’S VALUE

 It always helps to send us images of a clock’s papers, labels and markings, them, along with pictures of the piece itself.
 Once we've identified the clock’s manufacturer, age, model, and condition, our Savvy

 Specialists complete a Quick Appraisal which includes research, stories and special features about your timepiece.
 We can also tell you more about the specific model, including a valuation analysis that includes what similar clocks have sold for.

-After our Quick Appraisal, StuffSavvy can match you with Online Partners to get you the most value for the clock you'd like to sell.
+StuffSavvy can match you with resale partners to get you the most value for the clock you'd like to sell.
 This is a good option once you know the value you want to sell the item for.

 FIND PLACES TO SELL USED CLOCKS NEAR ME

-After our Quick Appraisal, StuffSavvy can also match you with local consignment shops and auction houses.
-This is the best option if you want to work with additional Specialists to maximize the resale value of your clock.
+StuffSavvy can also match you with local consignment shops and auction houses.
+This is the best option if you want to work with additional Specialists to maximize the resale value of your clock with a local reseller.